 Shunt infections are unique from other types of CNS infections because they involve a foreign body.
 Often the shunt becomes colonized at time of placement.
 Infection can also occur from wound breakdown, retrograde colonization from the distal end, or hematogenous seeding.
 The bacteria are able to adhere to the foreign body and secrete glycolipids, which help protect the bacteria from host defenses [2].
-More than two-thirds of shunt infections are caused by staphylococcal species.
-The most common is Staphylococcus epidermidis, followed by Staphylococcus aureus.
+More than two-thirds of shunt infections are caused by staphylococcus epidermidis, followed by Staphylococcus aureus.
 Approximately 6-20% of infections are from Gram-negative bacilli, such as Escherichia coli and Klebsiella species.
 In neonates, the common pathogens are Escherichia coli and Streptococcus hemoliticus [10].